Am I at Risk for Esophageal Cancer?

 I am a man

-Men are three times more likely to get esophageal cancer than women.
+Men are 3 to 4 times more likely to get esophageal cancer than women.

 I have an irritated esophagus